-- Client will enter the data that has to be sent to the Cloud Provider. - The AES algorithm will be performed at the client side which will encrypt the data before sending the data to the gateway. - This encrypted data is then transferred to the gateway. - Gateway will receive the file sent by the client and will transfer it to the cloud provider for storage. - Cloud provider will receive the data from the gateway - Cloud provider will apply the SHA2 hashing algorithm on the received file and will send the generated hash key value back to the client. - This model will prevent will the types of attacks like man in the middle attack/ data mining attack.
+- I. Client will enter the data that has to be sent to the Cloud Provider. - II.
+The RSA algorithm will be performed at the client side which will encrypt the data before sending the data to the gateway. - III.
+This encrypted data is then transferred to the gateway. - IV.
+Gateway will receive the file sent by the client and will transfer it to the cloud provider for storage after applying AES encryption. - V. Cloud provider will receive the data from the gateway and performs blowfish encryption - VI.
+Cloud provider will apply the SHA2 hashing algorithm on the received file and will send the generated hash key value back to the client. - VII.
+This model will prevent will the types of attacks like man in the middle attack/ data mining attack.

-So, using this approach, we have achieved two purposes.
+So, using this approach, two purposes have achieved.

-- If anyone tries to hack the data while transferring from client to the gateway, he/she will get only encoded data. - If anyone tries to perform the mining on the files stored at the cloud provider, no results will be retrieved
+i.
+If anyone tries to hack the data while transferring from client to the gateway, he/she will get only encoded data.

+ii.
+If anyone tries to perform the mining on the files stored at the cloud provider, no results will be retrieved